-Returning to Work or School
+Returning to Work

-1) As far as returning to work or school, you can return to work when your pain medication requirements decrease, and you can safely walk with your crutches.
-Typically this is between 3 - 10 days after surgery.

-2) Patients who have jobs where light duty is not permitted; policemen, firemen, construction workers, laborers, will be out of work for a minimum of 6 - 12 weeks.
+- 1) As far as returning to work, if you have a desk type job you can return to work when your pain medication requirements decrease, and you can safely walk with your crutches.
+Typically this is between 3 10 days after surgery. - 2) Patients who have jobs where light duty is not permitted; policemen, firemen, construction workers, laborers, will be out of work for a minimum of 6 12 weeks.